The Chocolate Hills in the Philippines – Nature’s Sweet Symphony

 A Hill of Chocolate, Already feeling like you are in some wonderland?
 You can make it a reality with the geological marvel in the Philippines, the Chocolate hills.
-The Philippines generally attracts people from all around the world for its culture, heritage and food.
+The Philippines tourism generally attracts people from all around the world for its culture, heritage and food.
 The Philippines is also known for its geological attractions.
-Do you know that there are 7107 islands in the Philippines?
+Do you know that there are 7107 Philippines islands?
 One such other fascinating thing about the place is the Chocolate Hills.
-The name of the hills is due to the brown colour of the hill which gives an aesthetic chocolaty look in Summer.
+The name of the hills is due to the brown colour of the hills, which gives an aesthetic chocolaty look in Summer.

 There are many myths and stories about the chocolate hills among Filipinos.
 Generally, the Filipinos are known for their legends surrounding a specific place particularly if there is no history for a place or proper science behind it.
 One may say that these tales were told to feed the curiosity of children but there are people who believe them to be true.

 There are interesting stories for the origin of these hills as well.
-According to myths, There were two giants who fought with each other using Rocks, Sands and Boulders ( And, there you go, we got another version of Rock, Paper and Scissors! ).
-These fight between these giants led them messing up the landscape into a series of hills which we know as Chocolate Hills.
+According to myths, there were two giants who fought with each other using rocks, sands and boulders (and there you go, we got another version of Rock, Paper and Scissors!).
+The fight between these giants led them to mess up the landscape into a series of hills which we now know as the Chocolate Hills.
+If tales like these are the kind of thing that pull you deeper into Filipino culture, a trip shaped around Bohol is genuinely worth it, and a well-planned Bohol 3-night, 4-day itinerary gives you just enough time to get the full picture without rushing.

 The other tale that goes around regarding the formation of these hills again involves a giant.
 This time it was a heartbroken giant who kept on weeping that the giant’s tears turned out to be limestone hills.
 Got to feel sad for this guy!
 If you are waiting for a non-giant myth, here it is, but spoiler warning! it involves some repugnant stuff.
 This story is simple and it says that the hills were formed from the dried faeces of carabaos.
 Yuck!!

 As much as the above myths are so interesting, there are geological theories which are widely accepted scientifically for this strange formation.
 The explanation is that the hills were formed due to the weathering of marine limestone.
 This was caused by many natural causes such as rainfall and subaerial erosion.
 You can also see a display in the town of Carmen describing the geological formation.
 They say that these were due to erosion of limestones which were squeezed above sea level and fractured due to tectonic occurrences.
-There is also a scientific theory that the earlier coral reefs raised from the waters due to geologic shift and formed the hills.
-It is up to you on believing on the Scientists or the Giants.
-But, one thing for sure is that it is an astounding place that is worthy of a visit.
+There is also a scientific theory that the earlier coral reefs rose from the waters due to geologic shifts and formed the hills.
+It is up to you to believe the scientists or the giants.
+But one thing for sure is that it is an astounding place that is worthy of a visit.
+Most people who come here actually club it with Cebu, and if that is your plan too, Cebu tour packages are a good starting point to see how the two islands can fit together without eating into each other’s time.

 If you want to admire the chocolaty looks of the hill, you should visit them in the dry season.
-This dry season begins at the end of November and continues unto May.
+This dry season begins at the end of November and continues until May.
+The Philippines in December is particularly worth considering as the weather is at its most cooperative and the hills are starting to take on that signature brown tone that makes the whole landscape look edible.
 Always keep a check on the weather when travelling to the Philippines as it tends to have unpredictable weather.
 There are two spots where you can have the best view of the hills.
-The viewing deck of the Chocolate Hills Complex in Carmen and the Sagbayan Peak offers the picturesque view of the Hills.
+The viewing deck of the Chocolate Hills Complex in Carmen and the Sagbayan Peak offer the most picturesque view of the hills.
+Couples who want to pair this view with a romantic trip across the islands should take a look at Philippines honeymoon packages because Bohol features in some of the most well-crafted itineraries out there.

 Unwrap the Philippines!